mantasavas/NonlinearEquationSolver/README.md

 3) when  x2 = 0.44992   then    g(0.44992)  =     tan(0.44992)    = 0.48295
 4) when  x2 = 0.48295   then    g(0.48295)  =     tan(0.48295)    = 0.52436

-It only goes further away from initial guess x0 = 0.4, so it really diverges.
-Conclusion, we need to find (modify) current function g(x) = tan(x) into function which will converge finally
+It only goes further and further away from initial guess x0 = 0.4, so it really diverges.
+And if we find a derivative of function tan(x), it will be grater when > 1, so this as well is an indication that function diverges.
+Conclusion, we need to find (modify) current function g(x) = tan(x) into function which will converge finally.
 Our first try:
 1) x = tan(x)
 2) x = arctan(x)